 II.A.10.
 Used oil recovered from oily water shall be managed as used oil in accordance with R315-15 of the Utah Administrative Code and this Permit.

-II.A.11.
-The Permittee shall sample and analyze oily water prior to shipment and disposal to determine if the oily water is a hazardous waste or a non-hazardous waste.

-II.A.12.The Permittee shall visually inspect one out of every 20 containers of used oil filters (labeled as properly drained) received at the facility to verify the used oil filters are properly drained in accordance with R315-15-1.6 and R315-261-4(b)(13) of the Utah Administrative Code.
+II.A.11.The Permittee shall visually inspect one out of every 20 containers of used oil filters (labeled as properly drained) received at the facility to verify the used oil filters are properly drained in accordance with R315-15-1.6 and R315-261-4(b)(13) of the Utah Administrative Code.